 We look forward to receiving your short statements of commitment to the Declaration.

-York University, represented by York International and the UNESCO Chair in Reorienting Education towards Sustainability, with their conference partners, the Canadian Commission for UNESCO, the International Association of Universities and Okayama University with the UNESCO Chair in Research and Education for Sustainable Development (Japan) hosted the Virtual Conference on Sustainable and Inclusive Internationalization on 20-22 January 2021.The participants of the 2021 Conference on Sustainable and Inclusive Internationalization comprised of students, youth, lecturers, researchers, policy makers, practitioners and other officials from higher education and, where appropriate, also supported by participants from government and non-government institutions, private sector, international organizations and global networks:
+York University, represented by York International and the UNESCO Chair in Reorienting Education towards Sustainability, with their conference partners, the Canadian Commission for UNESCO, the International Association of Universities and Okayama University with the UNESCO Chair in Research and Education for Sustainable Development (Japan) hosted the Sustainable and Inclusive Internationalization Virtual Conference on 20-22 January 2021.The participants of the Sustainable and Inclusive Internationalization Virtual Conference comprised of students, youth, lecturers, researchers, policy makers, practitioners and other officials from higher education and, where appropriate, also supported by participants from government and non-government institutions, private sector, international organizations and global networks: